Courseiva

 Correct answer & explanation

-Add a condition that limits access to specific IP addresses or VPC endpoints.
+Add a condition that limits access to specific IP addresses or virtual network endpoints.

-Option A is correct because the bucket policy already grants public access via 'Principal': '*', so removing that principal or changing actions won't fix the underlying exposure.
-By adding a condition that restricts access to specific IP addresses or VPC endpoints, you ensure that only requests originating from authorized network sources can access the bucket, effectively overriding the broad principal wildcard.
+The bucket policy already grants public access via 'Principal': '*', so removing that principal or changing actions won't fix the underlying exposure.
+By adding a condition that restricts access to specific IP addresses or virtual network endpoints, you ensure that only requests originating from authorized network sources can access the bucket, effectively overriding the broad principal wildcard.

 Answer analysis